-Medical (or health) humanities engages with questions about medicine and health from a variety of perspectives including anthropology, literature, language, psychology, sociology and the arts.
+Research group Medical (or health) humanities engages with questions about medicine and health from a variety of perspectives including anthropology, literature, language, psychology, sociology and the arts.
 The perspectives of these disciplines are increasingly informing medical education, ethics and practice.

 The medical humanities network in the faculty collects researchers from various departments in the faculty of the arts and outside the faculty.
 We are all interested in the intersections of health and medicine with traditional humanities disciplines, such as literature, history, ethnology, language etc. We hold seminars and reading groups.
-This winter, we will hold a series of lunchtime lectures on recent books related to the health humanities at the university's Medical Library.

 October (Details TBA): Lauren La Fauci (Linköping), Humhuset.